oracle-samples/weblogic-examples/tutorials/deploy/deploy-petclinic-weblogic-12.2.1.4/README.md

 ## Prerequisites

 Before starting this tutorial, make sure you have the following:
-WebLogic 12.2.1.4 release installed on a Virtual Machine or Physical Server [WebLogic Server 14.1.2](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html)
+- [WebLogic Server 12.2.1.4](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html) installed on a Virtual Machine or physical server.
 - A WebLogic Domain created.

 ## Spring Framework PetClinic example